 Pupils with special educational needs will be admitted to Arnesby C of E Primary School in line with the school's admissions' policy.
-The school is aware of the statutory requirements of the SEN and Disability Act and will meet the Act's requirements.
-The school will use induction meetings to work closely with parents to ascertain whether a child has been identified as having special educational needs.
-If the school is alerted to the fact that a child may have a difficulty in learning, they will make best endeavours to collect all relevant information and plan a relevant differentiated curriculum.
+The school is aware of the statutory requirements of the SEND and Disability Act and will meet the Act's requirements.
+The school will use their induction meetings to work closely with parents to ascertain whether a child has been identified as having special educational needs.
+If the school is alerted to the fact that a child may have difficulty in learning they will make their best endeavors to collect all relevant information and plan a relevant differentiated curriculum.

-6. IDENTIFICATION OF SPECIAL EDUCATIONAL NEEDS
+IDENTIFICATION OF SPECIAL EDUCATIONAL NEEDS:

-A pupil has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for them.
+A pupil has SEND if they have a learning difficulty or disability which calls for special educational provision to be made for them.
 They have a learning difficulty or disability if they have:

-- · a significantly greater difficulty in learning than the majority of others of the same age, or - a disability which prevents or hinders them from making use of facilities of a kind generally provided for others of the same age in mainstream schools.
+- A significantly greater difficulty in learning than the majority of others of the same age, or - A disability which prevents or hinders them from making use of facilities of a kind generally provided for others of the same age in mainstream schools.
 This provision is different from or additional to that normally available to pupils of the same age.
-For some children, SEN can be identified at an early age, however, for other children and young people, difficulties become evident only as they develop.
+For the children, SEND can be identified at an early age, however, for other children and young people difficulties become evident only as they develop.

-Our school provides additional and/or different provision for a range of needs, including:
+The kinds of SEND that are provided for our school currently provides additional and/or different provision for a range of needs, including:

-- Communication and Interaction: for example, autistic spectrum disorder, Asperger's Syndrome, speech and language difficulties - Cognition and Learning: for example, moderate / profound / severe learning difficulties, dyslexia, dyspraxia - Social, Emotional and Mental Health difficulties: for example, attention deficit hyperactivity disorder (ADHD) - Sensory and / or Physical: for example, visual impairments, hearing impairments, processing difficulties, epilepsy.
+- Communication and Interaction, for example, autistic spectrum disorder and speech and language difficulties - Cognition and Learning, for example, moderate/profound/severe learning difficulties, dyslexia, dyspraxia, - Social, Emotional and Mental Health difficulties, for example, attention deficit hyperactivity disorder (ADHD), - Sensory and/or Physical needs, for example, visual impairments, hearing impairments, processing difficulties, epilepsy.

-These four broad areas give an overview of the range of needs that the school plans for, not to fit a child into a category.
+These four broad areas give an overview of the range of needs that the school plans for and not to fit a child into a category.
 In practice, individual children or young people often have needs that cut across all these areas and their needs may change over time.